KCN1/beermol/README.md

 ## BeerMol

-Displays the molecular geometry from .xyz file or .log file of Gaussian or Orca in real time in a HyperChem style.
+Displays the molecular geometry from an .xyz file or a .log file of Gaussian, Orca or Priroda in real time in a HyperChem style.
 It can be useful for geometry optimization jobs.
 GAMESS / Firefly support coming soon.

-Can be run together with a calculation using a simple script, for example:
+Can be run alongside with the calculation using a simple script, for example:

-#!/bin/bash
+#!/bin/sh
 export GIN="$@"
 export GOUT="${GIN%.*}.log"
 touch $GOUT
 exec python3 ~/beermol/main.py $GOUT &
 exec g09 "$@"

-The script requires VTK (Visualisation Toolkit).
+BeerMol requires VTK (Visualisation Toolkit).
 To install, type in terminal:

 pip install vtk